Vaansh/lireddit/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-You can clone use the docker image and deploy it to on any virtual machine.
+You can use the docker image and deploy it to on any virtual machine.

 - dokku 0.19.x+
 - docker 1.8.x